-Step Command Purpose Go to the ISDN interface, for which you want to disable the push back mechanism.
-2 node(if-isdn)[if-name]# no call-transfer emit Disable the push back mechanism
+Step Command Purpose 1 [node](if-isdn)[if-name]#no calll-transfer emit Disables the ISDN push back mechanism.

 The following procedure disables the push-back mechanism on a SIP interface.
 No REFER message is sent when a call is detected that is looped internally.